To find out more, including how to control cookies, see here:

 Limerence may or may not lead to action by your spouse.
 It mostly depends on the availability of the other person.
 Limerence for a movie star, for example, is unlikely to lead to your spouse’s subsequent affair with that person.
 Limerence for a previous partner or a coworker, however, could certainly lead to an affair.
 In that case, your spouse is likely to make some kind of advances with the object of his or her infatuation.

 The best outcome for your relationship would be for your partner to be strongly and repeatedly rejected by the person they are attracted to.
+This would make the limerence short lived.
 Our brains are designed to shut down loving feelings when we are repeatedly rejected.
 This happens in many relationships.

 It is also possible that your spouse’s advances will be accepted and encouraged.
 In that case, the relationship is likely to grow and lead to an affair.
 Values and obligations will determine the amount of secrecy that your spouse will use, but it will not determine whether he or she has an affair or not.
 Christian values, for example, do not stop people from sinning.
 They do, however, make us aware of our need for a savior.